addicarey/addicarey/README.md

 - Irish representative and Gold Medallist in Senior Computer Science category at Eskom Expo ISF 2025 🥇🇮🇪🇿🇦

-Competing in the SciFest National Final 2025!
+Competing in the SciFest National Final 2025, and the Stripe YSTE 2026!